mixpanel/docs/pages/docs/tracking/how-tos/tracking-utm-tags.md

 In order to track channel attribution on iOS, you'll need to use a mobile attribution tool.
 You can see a list of the partners we integrate with on our [tech partners page](https://mixpanel.com/partners/integrations).

+## Server-Side Attribution
+Unlike web tracking, server-side implementations generally don't have access to global contexts or variables that can provide attribution data.
+This means these data such as UTM parameters and referrer information need to be extracted manually from the request.
+See our [Effective Server-Side Tracking page on tracking attribution](/docs/tracking/how-tos/effective-server#tracking-attribution-from-utms-and-referer) for examples of how this could be done.